 The LIFO approach works on the assumption that the most recent products added to your inventory are the first ones to be sold first.

-This system works well for retail businesses specialising in non-perishable goods or those with a low risk of obsolescence.
+This system works well for retail businesses specializing in non-perishable goods or those with a low risk of obsolescence.
 It can also increase COGS and lessen net profit (therefore reducing annual tax liability) if more recently purchased goods are more expensive.

 Note: LIFO is an acceptable inventory accounting method in the US only.